 The first Annual General Meeting was held in Taipei on May 1, 2001, just before the Fourth Asia Pacific Hospice Conference.
 At that meeting, the First Council of 20 members was appointed with Professor Tetsuo Kashiwagi as the Inaugural Chairman.
 Dr Shigeaki Hinohara was invited to be the Patron of the APHN.
 There were fourteen Founding Sectors of the APHN: Australia, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, Myanmar, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.
 A Sector is a geographic region which may include one or more countries or part of a country.
 More Sectors will be invited to join the APHN in the future as hospice services are established in other countries.

-Lien Collaboration for Palliative Care started in India
+Lien Collaboration for Palliative Care in-country Train-the-Trainers program started in India

 Mongolia was accepted as the 15th Sector of the APHN